matrix-org/dendrite/docs/sytest.md

 If the script prints nothing/exits with 0, then you're good to go.

-### Using a sytest Docker image
+### Using a SyTest Docker image

-Ensure you have the latest image for sytest, then run the tests:
+Ensure you have the latest image for SyTest, then run the tests:

 ```sh
 docker pull matrixdotorg/sytest-dendrite